difference between then and than

 On the other hand, than is a conjunction or a preposition that is used to make comparisons.
 It is used to show the difference between two or more things.
 For instance, “I would rather eat pizza than a hamburger.”
 In this sentence, the word “than” is used to compare the two food items and to imply a preference for one over the other.

-See also difference between non profit and not for profit
+See also difference between a nation and a state

 The Basic Difference Between Then and Than